 What’s new with Google Analytics 4?
 A guide for tour operators

-The truth is, while everything has changed with Google Analytics 4, it also simplifies a lot of things while giving you more accurate tracking.
+The truth is, while everything has changed with GA4, it also simplifies a lot of things while giving you more accurate tracking.

 In this article, we’ll take you through: